Master of Fine Art

 You’ll hone your technical skills using state-of-the-art equipment, resources, materials and technology relating to your craft, including:

-The capstone experience of the program is a major project that culminates in an exhibition of creative work for assessment.
+The capstone experience of this degree is a major project that culminates in an exhibition of creative work for assessment.
 Your work will be presented to an industry assessor, unfamiliar with your work much in the way a reviewer, funder, gallerist or curator would be, to provide an arts industry context where feedback is integral to your learning and success.

 You’ll enter a diverse community of artists and form lasting connections with the teachers and fellow students that you will carry for the rest of your professional life.